Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Custom Correlation ID

 Setting a custom [correlation ID](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-correlationid) is considered dangerous.
-Therefore, the `sendOptions.SetCorrelationId` and `sendOptions.GetCorrelationId` APIs have been removed.
+Therefore, the `SendOptions.SetCorrelationId` and `SendOptions.GetCorrelationId` APIs have been removed.